medic/cht-docs/content/en/building/guides/database/_index.md

 ## PostgreSQL

 Used to store data for performant analytical queries such as impact and monitoring dashboards.
-The CHT uses [medic-couch2pg](https://github.com/medic/medic-couch2pg) to handle replication of docs from "medic", "medic-sentinel", and "medic-users-meta" databases into Postgres.
+The CHT uses [CHT Sync](https://github.com/medic/cht-sync) to handle replication of docs from "medic", "medic-sentinel", and "medic-users-meta" databases into Postgres.

 {{< see-also page="core/overview/data-flows-for-analytics" >}}